-In order to be eligible for the Class of 2017, you must be a New American who is 30 or younger as of the application deadline, and who is planning on starting or continuing an eligible graduate degree program full-time in the United States in the 2017-2018 academic year.
-Applicants may apply to the Fellowship at the same time that they are applying for graduate school, or after they are already enrolled in graduate school.
+To be eligible for the Class of 2024, you must be a New American who is 30 or younger as of the application deadline, and who is planning on starting or continuing an eligible graduate degree program full-time in the United States in the 2024-2025 academic year.
+You may apply to the Fellowship while you are applying to graduate school, or after you are already enrolled in graduate school.
 However, if you are in a graduate program for which you are seeking support, then you cannot have started a third or subsequent year of that program as of the October 26th deadline.

-To be eligible for the Fellowship, you must meet the following three requirements as of the November 1 application deadline:
+To be eligible for the 2024 Fellowship, you must meet the following requirements as of the October 26, 2023 application deadline:

 1. NEW AMERICAN STATUS